"s

-Back in the day, instruments such as this were known as "reversible."
-In other words, the mechanical works could be inverted and stored within the gorgeous walnut cabinet.
 This is truly an extraordinary instrument and one that is both a visual delight, and capable of high quality reproduction.
 No American mechanism ever attained quite this level of charm, generously mixed with eccentricty!
+Furthermore, this instrrument opens up a world of interesting music and singing on the Inter (Salon) cylinders.
+We are giving one Inter cylinder with the machine, and we have quite a few more available at additional cost.

 Contact: phonotim@gmail.com